yerabashtard/VintriTest/README.md

 Quick notes
 - The server/config/config.js file should be viewed to ensure correct configuration before the Server is started.
 - The server can be started using the 'npm start' command from the root directory.
+- Run npm install from the root directly to get all required packages
 - Tests can be run using the 'npm test' command from the root directory.

 Express vs Koa - I've used both, but decided to go with Express due to it being the defacto standard.